 I don’t really remember the exact moment when I reached out for His hand.
 I wish I did.
 But I know that as I contemplated those scriptures something in me finally broke.
 Something in me grabbed a hold of the Truth of Scripture and looked the devil square in the face and said,

 “No!
 YOU are the liar!
 I am choosing to believe God.
 He says in His word that He loves me.
 He says that He is working ALL THINGS together for the good of those that love Him and are called according to His purposes.
 I may not see how this is for my good right now, I may not understand what He’s doing, but I DO love Him, and I AM called according to His purposes.
 So He IS working for my good!
 The Bible says, ‘This is love: not that we loved God, but that HE LOVED US and sent His Son as an atoning sacrifice for our sins.’
 This is how we know God loves us!
 I’m going to believe Him.
 God DOES love me no matter what!
 He died for me.
 Now get behind me Satan!”

 BOOM!
 Drop the mic!

-The change in my heart was palpable.
-Do I still sometimes struggle with feelings of being unloved or unlovable after that moment?
-Yeah, sometimes I still do.
-But they’re greatly diminished.
-As I began to hear God’s voice again when I read scripture, I began to feel His sustaining power in my situation.
+At that moment, the change in my heart was palpable.
+In the months that followed I began to hear God’s voice again when I read scripture, I began to feel His sustaining power in my situation.
 I began to trust that whatever He was doing in my life, I could trust Him to provide whatever I needed not only to face it, but to thrive in spite of it.
 What a difference it made!
 My prayer life changed, my attitude towards my love changed, everything about me changed.
 I no longer felt defeated.
 I felt empowered.
-God loved me.
+God loved me!!
 Nothing else mattered.

-A few months later, when I found myself facing the horrifying betrayal of my love’s infidelities once again, I cried out to God in my brokenness.
-The difference was subtle, but it was there in my heart.
+And a few months later, when I found myself facing the horrifying betrayal of my love’s infidelities once again, I cried out to God in my brokenness with a new attitude.
 I looked to my loving Father and I cried, “Oh, God, why?
 I just want someone to love me.
 I want someone to CHOOSE me!”

-And as tangibly as if He had spoken the words aloud my God called me by name, “my dearly loved daughter,” He said,
+And as tangibly as if He had spoken the words aloud my God called me by name, “Cherith, my dearly loved daughter,” He said,

 Do you ever wish SOMEONE would just choose YOU?
 My precious friend, GOD chose you!
 Declare this truth to yourself and the world every time you wear this t-shirt or hat!

 **How about you?
-Do you struggle with feelings that you are unlovable?
+Do you struggle with feeling unlovable?
 Has God shown up, and demonstrated His love for you in a tangible way?
 Tell us your story in the comments.
 Or, if you’re still struggling, let us know, and we will pray with you!

 ***Unless otherwise indicated, all Scripture quotations are taken from the Holy Bible, New Living Translation, copyright © 1996, 2004, 2007 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.